RunJiaJi/MagCluster/README.md

 To avoid confusion, the name of each genome is used as the output folder’s name (**--outdir** GENOME_NAME), output files’ prefix (**--prefix** GENOME_NAME), and GenBank file’s locus_tag (**--locustag** GENOME_NAME) by default.
 The ‘**--compliant**’ parameter is also used by default to ensure the standard GenBank files.

-For MGCs annotation, we provide a **[reference MGCs file](https://github.com/RunJiaJi/magcluster/releases/download/v1.0/Magnetosome_protein_data.fasta.faa)** containing magnetosome protein sequences from representative MTB strains.
+For MGCs annotation, we provide a **[reference MGCs file](https://github.com/RunJiaJi/magcluster/releases/download/v1.0/Magnetosome_protein_data.fasta.faa)** containing magnetosome protein sequences from representative MTB strains which is used by default.
 The value of '**--evalue**' is recommended to set to 1e-05.
 ```bash
 example usage: